3. Surface coating

 So for the plating of multi-line connectors, choose some new plating processes as much as possible.
 While achieving connection transmission, reduce the insertion force of the connector.
 For example, the current gold plating process is a relatively good plating process.
 Sunkye has gold plated connectors for sale, contact us for more info.

-From the point of view of micro-physics, the surface of any smooth-looking object is rough and uneven, so the contact surface of the terminal is not a surface contact, but a point contact.
+From the point of view of micro-physics, the surface of any smooth-looking object is rough and uneven, so the contact surface of automotive terminals is not a surface contact, but a point contact.
 In addition, the general metal surface is covered with non-conductive oxide film and other types of film layers, so in the actual contact surface, only a small part of the film layer can be crushed or voltage breakdown.
 And only these places can realize the real electrical contact.
 These contact points are called "conductive spots".

 Most of the contact is through the film layer.
 Therefore, when the current passes through the interface of the two contacts, the current will concentrate through the extremely small conductive spots, so the current line near the conductive spots will inevitably shrink.
 This also causes the current line to shrink in the vicinity of the conductive spot, increasing the length of the path through which the current flows, and the effective conductive area is reduced, so a local accessory resistance appears, called "shrinkage resistance."
 Increasing the surface finish of the terminal can also improve the transmission performance of the terminal.